zecktos/promptbattle-app/README.md

 This is a little Sveltekit Application to support your local Prompt Battle event.

 ## What is a Prompt Battle?
-It is a playful event where contestants compete against each other using text-to-image technology and predefined challenges.
+A Prompt Battle is a playful event where contestants compete against each other using text-to-image technology and predefined challenges.

-The event format was developed in 2022 by Florian A. Schmidt & Sebastian Schmieg together with a team of students of HTW Dresden: Bernadette Geiger, Ella Zickerick, Emily Krause, Levi Stein, Lina Schwarzenberg, Robert Hellwig.
+The prompt Battle event format was developed in 2022 by Florian A. Schmidt & Sebastian Schmieg together with a team of students of HTW Dresden: Bernadette Geiger, Ella Zickerick, Emily Krause, Levi Stein, Lina Schwarzenberg, Robert Hellwig.
+Check out their website [promptbattle.com](https://promptbattle.com/)!

-Since then, the Prompt Battle format has been remixed and further developed in several places, e.g. at the AI+D Lab at Hochschule für Gestaltung Schwäbisch Gmünd!
+Since then, the Prompt Battle format has been remixed and further developed in several places by other people and teams, e.g. at the AI+D Lab at Hochschule für Gestaltung Schwäbisch Gmünd!

+Every Prompt Battle is different, be it the underlying technology, the game logic, or the wording of the challenges!

 ## Features: